classgraph/classgraph/classgraph-vfs/README.md

 A directory and a module have a manifest read from the same place, so an exploded jarfile is described by its manifest just as the jarfile it was exploded from is.

+A jarfile written by a tool that lower-cased its entry names still has a manifest, and it is found: the canonical name is looked for first, since that is the name it is stored under in all but a handful of jarfiles, and then the same name with the case of both ignored.
+A module is the one exception, because searching one that way means listing the whole module, and a module of the running JDK carries no manifest at all.

 ### Find a root's module name